zdask

 Tribune Analyzes CPS’ Bond Deals

-Tribune Analyzes CPS’ Bond Deals-November 2024
+Tribune Analyzes CPS’ Bond Deals-December 2024

 The Chicago Tribune's analysis of bond market borrowing by Chicago Public Schools has been causing quite a stir.
 Heather Gillers and Jason Grotto, the reporters on the story, lay out what they found, and why they believe the CPS borrowing strategy championed by School Board President David Vitale, who at the time was the chief administrative officer at CPS, will end up costing the cash-strapped school district millions.
 The Chicago City Council debates whether or not CPS can recover the millions lost in bond deals.